Welcome to ‘Tech Talks’ with Ana Andrade, a Q&A focused on how Tech is making the Built Environment SMARTER.

 This bulletin series features key industry players from the land technology and built environment space in conversation with consultant Ana Andrade, drawing insights around the topics of AI, IoT, GDPR and ESG compliance, and much more!

-How did you find yourself working in the sector you’re currently working in?
+How did you find yourself working in the Built Environment sector?
 What unique opportunities and challenges have you faced so far?

 How do you think tech and data collection might interfere with GDPR in your business?
 How do you plan to tackle this issue?

 Terabee people counters use a fundamentally different approach, enabling them to count people accurately and reliably without capturing any personal identifiable information.
 Basically, Terabee people counters are not capable of gathering RGB images and use an extremely low pixel count of depth data, so privacy is protected even in the event of hacking or misuse.
 Data gathered by Time-of-Flight and thermal technology-based people counters excels in respecting an individual’s privacy, by not capturing any visual information only very rough shapes, thus avoiding the risks associated with facial or body recognition.

 Developers of camera-based people counting systems, including RGB and stereovision systems, claim to protect personal privacy.
 While it may be true that these systems only output anonymous data, they capture high resolution images of people which are then processed by software in order to identify humans.
 Commonly, the images captured by camera-based people counters will be post-processed to anonymize or pseudonymize them.
 However, this information is captured in the first place which means that if such a system was hacked, the Personal Identifiable Information (PII) could be accessed.